-We strongly recommend that everyone wears a helmet and proper curling shoes.
+Proper equipment is important for safety!
+We strongly recommend that everyone wear a helmet and proper curling shoes.

 With Sliders and gripper , if throwing stones from the hack OR

 Without Sliders (or gripper over slider), if using a Curling Stick to delivery the stones.

 Outdoor shoes are not allowed on the ice.
 Some members wear running shoes that they only use for curling but we recommend a proper curling shoe as they grip the ice better.